WSKY-TV: History

 The history of WSKY-TV can be traced as early as 1995, when the FCC invited filings for a license to operate a television station in Manteo on channel 4.
 Six groups applied for the license.

 Before its fall 2001 launch, channel 4 on Cox Cable housed LNC or Local News on Cable, WVEC-TV's 24-hour cable news television station.
 When WSKY launched, LNC moved up to channel 5 on Cox Cable lineups.

 The station's analog signal signed off in late November 2006, as its digital signal was to sign-on from a new tower in Camden County, North Carolina.
-WSKY had some challenges covering the northern part of the market (Williamsburg, Newport News, Hampton) on its analog signal; which was to be remedied with its new digital tower.
+WSKY had some challenges covering the northern part of the market (Williamsburg, Newport News, Hampton) on its analog signal, which was to be remedied with its new digital tower.

 Between 6 and 7 a.m. on March 2, 2007, in high winds during storms moving through the area, WSKY-DT's tower collapsed, also destroying the transmitter building.
 The tower was three weeks away from completion.
 The tower was rebuilt and finished in November 2007.
-WSKY-DT started broadcasting a test pattern on November 24, 2007, and began regular broadcasts on November 27, 2007.
+WSKY-DT started broadcasting a test pattern on November 24, 2007, and it began regular broadcasts on November 27, 2007.

 On January 1, 2009, DirecTV removed the channel from its lineup.
-The station erroneously did not re-elect for must-carry status on the provider for the next three years, and had no regulatory recourse otherwise to remain on DirecTV.
+The station erroneously did not re-elect for must-carry status on the provider for the next three years, and it had no regulatory recourse otherwise to remain on DirecTV.
 After waiting out the three-year period and successfully filing for must-carry status, the station returned to the DirecTV lineup on January 1, 2012.

 On July 15, 2013, Lockwood Broadcast Group announced it would be acquiring 51% of WSKY-TV pending FCC approval.
 The sale was finalized on November 25.